IgniteUI/igniteui-blazor-examples/templates/app/ReadMe.md

 ## Implementation

-- implement the sample in `SampleName.razor` page

 - implement data source (if any) in the `Service` folder

+- implement the sample in one of these pages:
+    - `SampleWithFetchedData.razor`
+    - `SampleWithLocalData.razor`
+    - `SampleWithOptions.razor`
+    - `SampleWithOptionsAndData.razor`

+NOTE: `App.razor` file controls which `.razor` is loaded

-- do not add/change any files in the `wwwroot` folder
+NOTE: Do not add/change any files in the `wwwroot` folder

-- make sure you make change for `TODO` items
+- make sure you make changes for `TODO` items

-- remove `NOTE` comments
+- remove all `NOTE` and `TODO` comments when you are done implementing sample

 - remove any code that does not apply to the sample

+- remove not used `.razor` file in `Pager` folder

+- remove not used `.cs` file in `Services` folder

-- add content of this project to [**IgniteUI for Blazor**](https://github.com/IgniteUI/igniteui-blazor-examples) repo under the `Samples` folder, e.g.
+- add content of this project to [**IgniteUI for Blazor**](https://github.com/IgniteUI/igniteui-blazor-examples) repo under the `Samples` folder, for example:

-`/Samples/charts/category-chart/annotations/`
+`/samples/charts/category-chart/annotations/`